Ironwall

 9. Top-level globals

-- A global initializer must be statically reduced to a primitive payload at compile time
+• A global initializer must be determined by static semantics as a primitive payload

-- A global initializer must not read other globals, and must not call user-defined functions, generic functions, or
+• A global initializer must not read other globals, and must not call user-defined functions, generic functions, or declare

 Finer module-level global rules are defined by the module specification.